Last Updated on June 15, 2023 by Grow with Bovees

 There are over a 1000 known bamboo species in the world, where some remarkable giants tower 100-feet in the air, and other shrub-like plants grow only a few feet tall.

-Then there’s lucky bamboo — a plant that looks like true bamboo, but is also called Dracaena or Dracaena Sanderiana, and is sold in most home and garden stores.
+Then there’s lucky bamboo, or Chinese bamboo — a plant that looks like true bamboo, but is also called Dracaena or Dracaena Sanderiana, and is sold in most home and garden stores.

 Even though the leaves and stems look similar to bona fide outdoor bamboo plants, lucky bamboo makes a great indoor plant that loves water, and grows best in high humidity conditions.